therealrealguy/6b6twiki/docs/Users/Advik555.md

 * youknowmyalt

 ## Acomplishments
-- Built a minor highway from spawn (goes north west noticeable from the cube project)
+- Built a minor highway from spawn that goes north west
-- Built the obsidian pyramid and cube
+- Built the pyramid and the cube (obsidian spawn builds)

--  ##### trivial builds at spawn
+-  ##### many other trivial builds at spawn

-- Owns the largest active clan on 6b6t and the oldest surviving one
+- Owns 555 the largest active clan on 6b6t and the oldest surviving one
 - Manually delivered kits to over 400 people

-- Flown 31+ million blocks the server
+- Flown 46+ million blocks the server
-- Discovered /name exploit (byrobuff independently discovered it first but advik found it himself as well)
+- Discovered /name exploit (not the first to find it but did find it independently)
-- Found a modified version of the item frame dupe (normal frame dupe didnt work) that worked only for a few weeks
+- Found a modified version of the item frame dupe at the time when normal frame dupe didnt work

 ## Clans
 - 555 clan